More than £23.1m investment is going to help Regenerate, Renew and Revitalise Goldthorpe, Thurnscoe and Bolton upon Dearne through the Towns Fund.

 - 7% against

-Placemaking: Develop projects to improve the environment in the Dearne villages to create a sense of place that is well kept and cared for:
+Placemaking: Develop projects to improve the environment in the Dearne villages.
+Create a sense of place that is well kept and cared for:

 - 98% in favour